sknebel/AutoAuth/AutoAuth.md

 ### Response

-If the authorization endpoint accepts the request by the client, it returns a HTTP `200` response.
+If the authorization endpoint accepts the request by the client, it returns a HTTP `202 Accepted` response.
 Otherwise, it returns an OAuth 2.0 error.

 ## Token Request